 The ultimate SaaS sales guide: 31 tips for selling B2B SaaS

 There is no better time than now to be in SaaS.
-But more opportunities means more competition.
+But more opportunities mean more competition.
 If you want to lead the pack, you need to know how to sell SaaS.

 That’s why we collected 31 of our best tips to help you master SaaS sales.

-They’re divided into eight categories for you to read in order or skip to the section most relevant to you:
+They’re divided into these core categories for you to read in order or skip to the section most relevant to you:

 - Understand the foundations of SaaS sales